top of page

 Project Lead

-A Project Lead manages delivery execution, including coordination and operational control.
-The Project Lead:
+A Project Lead is primarily responsible for delivery coordination and operational execution.
+A Project Lead typically:

 • manages milestones, timelines, task allocation, and integration of contributions,